 In order to produce IRFs with this approach (and also to identify fiscal multipliers), we need to select two benchmarks, representative for recessions and expansions.
-We select the benchmarks so to leave outside them

-20 per cent of the observations.
-For the 4-quarter moving average of the private GDP annualized growth rate, these benchmarks corresponds to, respectively, -2.5 and 1.5.
-The left panel of Figure 11 shows the 4-quarter average of the private GDP annualized growth rate; the right panel shows the probability to be in an expansion (1-Fz; see Section 2) and the selected benchmarks.

-We report in Appendix the IRFs, based on the STVAR model for the two indicators of cyclical conditions (Figures A7-A12).
-The estimates of the expenditure multipliers are reported in Figure 12.
+We select the benchmarks so to leave outside them 20 per cent of the observations.
+For the 4-quarter moving average of the private GDP annualized growth rate, these benchmarks corresponds to, respectively, -2,5 and 1.5.
+Figure 12 shows that the estimated degree of being in recession increases in those periods identified as recessions on the basis of the official chronology, especially when using the 4-quarters private GDP growth.
+The estimates of the expenditure multipliers are reported in Figure 13.
 Results are far less clear-cut than in the previous analysis.
-Depending on the cyclical indicator used, in recessions the expenditure multiplier is constantly higher (output gap or constantly lower (4-quarters private GDP growth).
-Estimates are generally less precise than those obtained with the ETVAR model, as shown by the larger confidence bands compared to those in Figure 10.
+Depending on the cyclical indicator used, in recessions the expenditure multiplier is constantly higher (4-quarters private GDP growth) or constantly lower (output gap).
+Estimates are generally less precise than those obtained with the ETVAR model, as shown by the larger confidence bands compared to those in Figure 10 (imprecise estimates, not reported, are also obtained in the case of the 3-variable model).